isc-projects/bind9/bin/dig/host.rst

 .. option:: -d

-   This option prints debugging traces, and is equivalent to the ``-v`` verbose option.
+   This option prints debugging traces, and is equivalent to the :option:`-v` verbose option.

 .. option:: -l

    This option tells ``named`` to list the zone, meaning the ``host`` command performs a zone transfer of zone ``name`` and prints out the NS, PTR, and address records (A/AAAA).

-   Together, the ``-l -a`` options print all records in the zone.
+   Together, the :option:`-l` :option:`-a` options print all records in the zone.

 .. option:: -N ndots